julianschmuckli/game_roulette/README.md

 # VueJS Roulette
 This is a Roulette game written in VueJS.
+It is a side project to learn more with VueJS and the first time using Netlify to deploy the application.

 ## Status
 Deployment: